Computing the dimension of ideals in group algebras, with an application to coding theory

 \item An idempotent matrix $M\in\M_n(\FF)$ has minimal polynomial $z,z-1$ or $z^2-z$.
 Hence its characteristic polynomial has the form $z^k(z-1)^{n-k}$ for some $0\leq k\leq n$.

-In the previous example, following the notation of Proposition~\ref{theorem1} we have The matrix $\rho(f)$ is not idempotent, and has characteristic polynomial $z^3(z-2)^3$.
+In the previous example, following the notation of Proposition~\ref{theorem1}, we have The matrix $\rho(f)$ is not idempotent, and has characteristic polynomial $z^3(z-2)^3$.
 Notice that $2\in\FF_5^*$ has order $4$, and $\rho(f)^4=3\rho(f)$ has characteristic polynomial $z^3(z-1)^3$. \end{enumerate} \end{remarks}

-Remark~\ref{idemp_gen}.1 raises the question of how to compute an idempotent generator of a given ideal $I$.
-E.g. let $I=Af$ be a left ideal with a given generator $f\in A$.
-Then $e-1\in\{a\in A\mid fa=0\}$, but the right annihilator of $f$ is not always easy to compute.
-However, the problem has a simple solution if we consider a representation of $A$, since it reduces to a simple linear algebra problem.
-In the next proposition we discuss the case of left ideals.
-Right ideals can be treated similarly.
+Remark~\ref{idemp_gen}.2 raises the question of how to compute an idempotent generator of a given ideal $I$.
+For example, let $I=Af$ be a left ideal with a given generator $f\in A$.
+Then $e-1\in\{a\in A\mid fa=0\}$.
+The problem of computing a right annihilator has a direct simple solution, since it reduces to a simple linear algebra problem.
+In the next proposition, the case of left ideals is discussed; right ideals can be treated similarly.